greghor/vim-dbt-demo/README.md

 ## Installation

-use `.vimrc` as your config file and edit it with vim
+- use `.vimrc` as your config file and edit it with vim

         vim -u .vimrc .vimrc

-Install the required plugins by executing (in normal mode)
+- Install the required plugins by executing (in normal mode)

         :PlugInstall

-Configure your dbt profile in `~/.dbt/profiles.yml`
+- Configure your dbt profile in `~/.dbt/profiles.yml`

-Create the required models
+- Create the required models

-    dbt run
+        dbt build

-Fire a tmux session and start experimenting with the mappings!
+- Fire a tmux session and start experimenting with the mappings!

         tmux new -s <session_name>
         vim -u .vimrc models/orders.sql

 **NB:** you don't need to specify the vim config with `-u` file if you move `src/.vimrc` to your home directory